-The Public Service needs senior leaders with experience in a range of sectors, roles, service delivery and operational environments, communities and customers.
-This broadens and deepens their skills and helps them deliver better outcomes and services for New Zealanders.
+The Public Service needs senior leaders with experience across a range of sectors, roles, service delivery and operational environments, communities and customers.
+This broadens and deepens our collective skills and strengths, enabling us to deliver better outcomes and services for New Zealanders.

 - being a member of an executive team

-- running a Public Service business for New Zealand or a significant region
+- running a Public Service business for Aotearoa New Zealand or a significant region

 - heading a corporate function in a medium or large agency